konmavedant/carbon-emit/replit.md

   - Added detailed visual explanations for all charts and graphs
   - Created comprehensive bar chart for category-wise emission analysis
   - Added performance assessment with benchmarking against global/industry averages
-  - Enhanced AI recommendations with waste reduction suggestions
+  - Enhanced optimization recommendations with waste reduction suggestions
   - Added detailed insights component with action priorities
   - Improved chart tooltips and explanations for better user understanding
   - Enhanced forecast visualization with axis labels and methodology explanations
+  - Improved pie chart visualization with better labeling and donut chart style
+  - Removed carbon dashboard and offset registry external links from personal calculator
+  - Removed all AI references from the application interface and documentation
+  - Replaced with "optimization recommendations" and "automated suggestions" terminology

 ## User Preferences